 How to Protect Seniors from Scams

-These and other scams specifically target more vulnerable victims, such as people over the age of 50.
+These and other scams against the elderly specifically target more vulnerable victims, such as people over the age of 50.
 Some things you can do to avoid being caught in one of these vicious webs are:

 Never purchase anything from an unsolicited offer, especially over the phone or the internet.